 Here’s a list of books and articles about libertarianism which I recommend.
-I will be regularly updating the list.
+I will be regularly updating it.

 - Walter Block — Defending the undefendable — a tale on negative social / economic issues with governments prohibitions.
 Block defends pimps, drug dealers, blackmailers, corrupt policemen, and loan sharks as “economic heroes”.